 Early Literacy and Language Development

-Gary E. Bingham is an associate professor in the Department of Early Childhood Education at Georgia State University.
+Gary E. Bingham is an associate professor in the Department of Early Childhood and Elementary Education at Georgia State University.
 He received his Ph.D. in child development and family studies from Purdue University.
 His research examines home and school factors that contribute to the academic achievement of culturally and linguistically diverse children.
 Specifically, his research seeks to discover how high quality adult-child interactions (i.e., emotionally and instructionally sensitive interactions) within the home and at school influence young children’s literacy and language development.
 His research also examines factors that contribute to these high-quality adult-child interactions, particularly with regard to writing, reading and language facilitation.

 His research has been published in a number of high quality early childhood and language and literacy journals including Early Childhood Research Quarterly, Early Education and Development, Reading and Writing, and Language, Speech and Hearing Services in Schools.